 - 3 Tablespoons water

-Place the ground flax seed meal and water into a small bowl, and let it sit for about 5 minutes, until it becomes a gel.
+- Place the ground flax seed meal and water into a small bowl, and stir to combine.
+Let it sit for about 5 minutes, until it becomes a gel.